 • Action 3.3 English Learner Supports.
 This Action is Limited (not implemented schoolwide).
-Our 2021-22 California Schools Dashboard English Learner Progress Indicator score demonstrates 49% of our ELs are making progress towards English Proficiency and 19% of our English Language Learners scored at Proficient on the 2022 English Language Proficiency Assessment for California (ELPAC), higher than the state rate of 16%.
-Further, our 2021 ELL redesignation rate was 7%, matching the state rate and higher than the county average of 6%.
-The 2022 ELL redesignation rate has not been released by the state as of May 2023.
+Our 2021-22 California Schools Dashboard English Learner Progress Indicator score demonstrates 53% of our ELs are making progress towards English Proficiency and 24% of our English Language Learners scored at Proficient on the 2022 English Language Proficiency Assessment for California (ELPAC), higher than the state rate of 16%.
+Further, our 2021 ELL redesignation rate is 7%, matching the state rate and higher than the county average of 6%.
+The 2022 ELL redesignation rate has not been released by the state.
 This action includes paying for an English Language Development Director and integrated ELD professional learning costs.
 Expenditures are the most efficient use of funds because research demonstrates the need to provide ELLs with dedicated and integrated access to the core curriculum while simultaneously developing English proficiency.
 See the California ELA-ELD Curriculum Framework for additional details.
 The effectiveness of this Action will be measured by monitoring the percentage of ELLs who make progress toward English proficiency as measured by the English Learner Progress Indicator and the percentage who reclassify annually.

 • Action 3.7 School Support Lead Position.
 This Action is limited (not implemented schoolwide).
 See the previous Action (3.3) for data related to English Language Learners.
 State assessment data also demonstrates achievement gaps among unduplicated students.
-For example, the schoolwide percentage of students who Met or Exceeded the Standard for ELA is 52%.
-However, 14% of our English Language Learners (ELL), 28% of our students with reported disabilities, 44% of Latino students, and 43% of economically disadvantaged students Met or Exceeded the Standard for ELA, demonstrating an achievement gap.
-The schoolwide percentage of students who Met or Exceeded the Standard for math is 39%.
-Moreover, 8% of our ELLs, 19% of our students with reported disabilities, 26% of our Latino students, and 27% of economically disadvantaged students Met or Exceeded the Standard for math, demonstrating an achievement gap.
+For example, the schoolwide percentage of students who Met or Exceeded the Standard for ELA is 49%.
+However, 9% of our English Language Learners (ELL), 26% of our students with reported disabilities, 41% of Latino students, and 38% of economically disadvantaged students Met or Exceeded the Standard for math is 33%.
+Moreover, 6% of our ELLs, 15% of our students with reported disabilities, 20% of our Latino students, and 22% of economically disadvantaged students Met or Exceeded the Standard for math is 33%.
+Moreover, 6% of our ELLs, 15% of our students with reported disabilities, 20% of our Latino students, and 22% of economically disadvantaged students Met or Exceeded the Standard for math, demonstrating an achievement gap.
 Expenditures include funding a position to help monitor the academic progress of ELLs and other priority group students.
 Expenditures are the most efficient use of funds because research demonstrates that proactive and direct student and family support effectively mitigates risk factors in their life that lead to disengagement, including exposure to poverty, learning English, or living in an unstable living environment.
 The effectiveness of this Action will be measured by the percentage of unduplicated students scoring proficient (or higher) on the California Assessment of Student Performance and Progress (CAASPP).